oscard0m/rent-flat-scraper/README.md

 ### Startup

 Install all the dependencies:

 ```
-npm i
+make
 ```

 Run the script to scrape the flats: